 Are you looking to get more online traffic and customers?
 If so, then follow these 10 easy steps to rank higher online for increased search results, traffic, and new customers.

 Before reading, find out your SEO Score by using this FREE SEO Tool.

 Welcome back to another installment of our SEO series!
 This blog is a follow-up blog from Top 6 Local SEO Tips for Small Businesses.

 1. Google My Business

 GMB is a free and easy to use tool that allows businesses and organizations to manage how their business is represented on Google!
-This tool can be used on desktop, tablet or even a mobile app for your smartphone, so you can manage it on the go.
+This tool can be used on a desktop, tablet, or even a mobile app for your smartphone, so you can manage it on the go.
 This is our main secret when it comes to ranking for local searches, getting more phone calls, and acquiring over 50% of all our customers.
-Not only that, but within the past year 64% of consumers have used Google My Business to find contact details for local businesses.
+Not only that, but within the past year, 64% of consumers have used Google My Business to find contact details for local businesses.

 Here are the most important aspects of Google My Business.
 Watch our most recent Google My Business Blog videos for more information.